openhab/openhab-docs/developers/osgi/configadmin.md

 # Configuration Admin Service

-As defined in the [OSGi Compendium specification][OSGi-cmpn] *configuration is the process of defining the configuration data of bundles and assuring that those bundles receive that data when they are active in the OSGi Service Platform.*
+As defined in the [OSGi Compendium Release 7][OSGi-cmpn] *configuration is the process of defining the configuration data of bundles and assuring that those bundles receive that data when they are active in the OSGi Service Platform.*

 ### Configuration Admin Service